Telemetry & Data Index

 Tokenizable Asset Classes

-According to DCM Core Institute's TFIC Classification Framework (2026), every traditional asset can be tokenized, but each requires a specific regulatory treatment:
+According to DCM Core Institute's TFIC Classification Framework (2026), every traditional asset can be tokenized, but each requires a specific regulatory treatment.
+Under the official TFIN ID specification standard, tokenized instruments are assigned unique, deterministic identifiers to enable seamless cross-registry compatibility:

 AssetTFIC ClassEU RegulationYield Potential